dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

 * The compiler *may* determine the *known length* of the collection expression by invoking [*countable*](https://github.com/dotnet/csharplang/blob/main/proposals/csharp-8.0/ranges.md#adding-index-and-range-support-to-existing-library-types) properties &mdash; or equivalent properties from well-known interfaces or types &mdash; on each *spread element expression*.

-* A collection instance is created as follows:
+* An *initialization instance* is created as follows:
   * If the target type is an *array* and the collection expression has a *known length*, an array is allocated with the expected length.
   * If the target type is a *span* or a type with a *create method*, and the collection has a *known length*, a span with the expected length is created referring to contiguous storage.
   * Otherwise intermediate storage is allocated.

 * For each element in order:
-  * If the element is an *expression element*, the collection instance *indexer* is invoked to add the evaluated expression at the current index.
+  * If the element is an *expression element*, the initialization instance *indexer* is invoked to add the evaluated expression at the current index.
   * If the element is a *spread element* then one of the following is used:
-    * A member of a well-known interface or type is invoked to copy items from the spread element expression to the collection instance.
+    * A member of a well-known interface or type is invoked to copy items from the spread element expression to the initialization instance.
-    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator, the collection instance *indexer* is invoked to add the item at the current index.
+    * An applicable `GetEnumerator` instance or extension method is invoked on the *spread element expression* and for each item from the enumerator, the initialization instance *indexer* is invoked to add the item at the current index.
 If the enumerator implements `IDisposable`, then `Dispose` will be called after enumeration, regardless of exceptions.
-    * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the collection instance and `int` index as arguments.
+    * An applicable `CopyTo` instance or extension method is invoked on the *spread element expression* with the initialization instance and `int` index as arguments.

-* If intermediate storage was allocated for the collection, a collection instance is allocated with the actual collection length and the values from the intermediate storage are copied to the target collection instance, or if a span is required the compiler *may* use a span of the actual collection length from the intermediate storage.
+* If intermediate storage was allocated for the collection, a collection instance is allocated with the actual collection length and the values from the initialization instance are copied to the collection instance, or if a span is required the compiler *may* use a span of the actual collection length from the intermediate storage.
+Otherwise the initialization instance is the collection instance.

 * If the target type has a *create method*, the create method is invoked with the span instance.